-The proposal for the site is to construct a new dropped kerb to allow access to the site from Breakspear Road North.
-The proposed scheme requires the removal of a small number of relatively insignificant (C and U category) trees and shrubs, which will not significantly impact the local or wider landscape.
-The development presents an excellent opportunity to plant some new trees, to enhance the site and local area for the future.
+The proposal for the site is to construct a new detached house following the demolition of the existing structure.
+The existing swimming pool and pool building will be removed as part of the scheme.
+The proposed scheme requires the removal of one small and relatively insignificant (C category) tree.
+Some minor pruning is proposed, this work is assessed to be minor and will not adversely impact the health or amenity value of the subject trees and is also work that would be desirable regardless of the proposals.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.